A built-in heavy ad blocker will appear in the Chrome browser

 The blocker is designed for "heavy" advertising, which "eats" a lot of resources and slows down the browser.

-According to Google, it will be blockedan ad that uses more than 0.1% of the total processor time, or loads the processor more than 0.1% per minute, or uses more than 0.1% of the network bandwidth.
+According to Google, it will be blockedthose ads that use more than 0.1% of the total processor time, or load the processor by more than 0.1% per minute, or use more than 0.1% of the network bandwidth.

 Instead of a blocked ad, the user will see a notification about why the browser removed the ad.